ACEnglish/kanpig/README.md

 these parameters impact the modeling.

 # 🐍 Python bindings
 Minimal python bindings are available for plup parsing.
-These can be installed via `maturin develop --features python` and used from python with `import kanpig`.
+These can be installed via `maturin develop --release --features python` and used from python with `import kanpig`.